4k5h1t/amfoss-tasks/README.md

 Then I moved to a boarding school in Coimbatore (CIRS) for my 9th and 10th and my family moved back to Kerala, but to Kochi.
 Between 10th and 11th was when I discovered my passion for coding and started learning some basic programming I finished my 11th and 12th in Kochi, and joined Amrita cause it was the best college I could get CSE in, also the GSoC history was amazing and I really want to join Google's R & D.
-So that's basically how I got here and where I intend to go, some of the qualities I picked up along the way are, helpfulness, honesty, ambition (and along with it, determination), a sense for sarcasm (and a fitting snarky attitude), organization and leadership skills (though I am an introvert for the most part) and rational optimism.
-And if you actually read all this can you dm me?
+So that's basically how I got here and where I intend to go, some of the qualities I picked up along the way are, helpfulness, honesty, ambition (and along with it, determination), a sense for sarcasm (and a fitting snarky attitude), organization and leadership skills (though I am an introvert for the most part), rational optimism and a self sufficient nature.
+And if you actually read all this can you dm me on discord XD?

 ## Thanks For the Experience!!!